EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 The restart file contains:

-+ Information about the Fermi level and (in the sampling case) parameters controlling the Brillouin zone integration
+1. Information about the Fermi level and (in the sampling case) parameters controlling the Brillouin zone integration
-+ lattice vectors and site positions
+2. lattice vectors and site positions
-+ [logarithmic derivative parameters](/docs/code/asaoverview/#augmentation-sphere-boundary-conditions-and-continuous-principal-quantum-numbers) **pnu** --- boundary conditions for partial waves
+3. [logarithmic derivative parameters](/docs/code/asaoverview/#augmentation-sphere-boundary-conditions-and-continuous-principal-quantum-numbers) **pnu** --- boundary conditions for partial waves
-+ valence and core densities inside augmentation spheres
+4. valence and core densities inside augmentation spheres for each species.
-+ mesh density
+5. mesh density

 [//]: {::nomarkdown}</div>{:/}

+Parameters

+You have some control what **lmf**{: style="color: blue"}